 ELECTION

 A president-elect, recording secretary and treasurer are elected annually at the state convention.
-Only members who are in good standing shall be eligible for state office and no one shall be eligible for the office of president, president-elect, or vice president who has not served at least one year on the Illinois board of directors, and as a LO president.
+Only members who are in good standing shall be eligible for state office and no one shall be eligible for the office of president orpresident-elect who has not served at least one year on the Illinois board of directors or as a LO president.
 No officer shall be eligible to serve in the same elective office for more than one term except the recording secretary and the treasurer who shall be eligible to serve in the same office for no more than two consecutive terms.
-Candidates for state office must officially and publicly support the state legislation platforms.
+Candidates for state office must not officially orpublicly speak against the state legislation platform.

 REIMBURSEMENTS